The Cayenne Pepper Health Benefits & Information

 removing plaque from your arterial walls without nasty side effects?

-incredible medicinal spice is probably the greatest medicinal agent known to man and is readily affordable to all
+medicinal spice is probably the greatest medicinal agent known to man and is readily affordable to all but many

 Just the heart health linkage is enough to make this a truly remarkable medicinal herb, but its uses and